Protect your Android against ransomware with Avast One

 Remove the malicious program manually

 It is highly probable that the ransomware on your PC will actually remove itself after encrypting your files.
 Cybercriminals don’t want their malicious software to leave any clues that could help create decryption tools for that strain.
-You can use Avast Free Antivirus to scan your machine for ransomware.
+You can use Avast One to scan your machine for ransomware.

-Avast Free Antivirus can detect and delete many types of ransomware programs quickly and easily.
+Avast One can detect and delete many types of ransomware programs quickly and easily.
 It will also help keep your Windows PC safe from all types of cyberattacks in the future.

 You can contact our experts at Avast Premium Tech Support (APTS) and ask them to delete the ransomware malware.
 APTS is a paid service offering 24/7 support for all your computer and software issues.
 The team can help you with ransomware removal – however, they will not be able to recover encrypted files.